johnrphilip/HarvardAI/attention/analysis.md

 ### Still not paying attention to the noun-verb relationship fully (lighter shade) but attention again placed on:
 - article -> noun pattern repeating attention but now with (the [MASK])
-- still perhaps trying to figure out the noun-verb pattern and showing more attention again on the
+- still perhaps trying to figure out the noun-verb pattern and showing more attention again to the
 - verb -> adjective (played -> together)